Climbing High

-Climbing High is a 1938 British comedy film directed by Carol Reed and produced by Michael Balcon with a screenplay by Sonnie Hale, Marion Dix and Lesser Samuels.
-It stars Jessie Matthews, Michael Redgrave, Noel Madison, Margaret Vyner and Alistair Sim, and was first released in the U.K. in November 1938.
+Climbing High is a 1938 British comedy film directed by Carol Reed and starring Jessie Matthews, Michael Redgrave, Noel Madison, Margaret Vyner and Alistair Sim.
+It was written by Sonnie Hale, Marion Dix and Lesser Samuels and produced by Michael Balcon.

 Plot

 Nicky Brooke is a wealthy young man who despite his engagement to the aristocratic (and broke) Lady Constance Westaker falls for hard-up model Diana Castles after nearly running her over with his car.
 In an effort to distance himself from 'tabloid' created tales of his playboy lifestyle, he changes his name and attempts to woo Diana by pretending to be poor.